Click on the question to see its corresponding answer. Have a question that isn’t answered here? >Contact the Capes

 How do I contact other homeowners at The Capes?

 Our website is currently a public entity to allow not only homeowners information about our community, but others who are interested in our community and/or might want to purchase a home for sale.
-Given this, our homeowner’s contact list is distributed only to current homeowners.
-The Manager updates this list periodically and it can be viewed from the Owner Portal.
+Given this, our homeowner’s contact list can only be found through the Owner Portal.
+Once logged in, go to Community > Directories, Owners/Residents.